aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/lzxarchiveentry/_index.md

 Gets the last modified time of the entry.

 **Returns:**
-java.util.Date - the last modified time of the entry
+java.util.Date - the last modified time of the entry.
 ### getName() {#getName--}
 ```
 public final String getName()